 - If you think you have put too much of the waterproofer in one spot, you probably have.
 It’s not hard to see where the excess lies, as it will stand out from the fabric as an extra thin layer.
 If you do happen to be in this situation, do not worry, you can easily wipe off the excess chemical.

-- The best way to do it when it is still fresh, thus easily removable.
+- The best way to do it is when it is still fresh, thus easily removable.
 Take a piece of cloth, dampen it in water and gently wipe it off a couple of times.
-We do recommend to treat this part again, as the wet cloth might take off more than you bargained for.
+We do recommend treating this part again, as the wet cloth might take off more than you bargained for.

 - As soon as the whole jacket is treated with the proofing spray, make sure that you will leave the jacket to dry naturally.
 Never use a machine for this, and no, not even a hairdryer.
 By doing so, you might ruin the chemical compound and the waterproofing will be spoiled.

 As much as possible, let it dry as naturally as possible.
 If you cannot do it in sunlight, leave it in the middle of the room, and wait it out.
 It usually doesn’t take a whole lot of time.
 Even if you think that it’s done in half an hour we would still recommend waiting at least 24 hours before using it.